NiekD/pilight-http/README.md

 GET or POST  with url are mandatory, PARAM, MIMETYPE and DEVICE are optional.
 Url and parameters can be strings or device values or combinations of both.

+*N.B. the url does not accept ip addresses at this time.
+You can define hostnames in /etc/hosts for the ip addresses you want to use.

 DEVICE must be a generic_http device.

 *N.B.
 A trailing slash (/) is required for the url if it refers to a path as shown in the examples below.*